Meet our students

-Our fantastic students on why they chose Hughes Hall, their experience of being at Cambridge University and why they are passionate about their studies and research as well as their hopes for the future and what they think about the College and its community.
+Our fantastic students on why they chose Hughes Hall, their experience of being at Cambridge University and why they are passionate about their studies and research as well as what they think about the College and its community.

 MPhil in Criminology, UK

 I never thought a Cambridge education was in reach, but things changed when I began my undergrad degree and became more passionate about what I was studying.
 I became inspired by Criminology and was determined to apply to Cambridge to further my research interests through a Master’s degree that would equip me to enter the field of criminal justice whilst receiving the best teaching.

 I chose Hughes Hall due to its small and intimate community in comparison with other colleges.
 The environment and location of Hughes is perfect also!
 My time here has been wonderful; the College staff are delightful and are always there to help you with any issues you might have or just to have a friendly conversation with.
 The Porters are particularly kind, which is greatly appreciated, and most of them know me by name now… that could be just because I always have packages coming through!
 You definitely feel the community aspect at Hughes.

 For my MPhil thesis, I’m researching the experiences of Black women in female prisons in the United States.
 My analysis will entail a comparative focus on the historical experiences of black women during slavery and the ordeals of sexual violence, and correlate this with their treatment in the modern-day Prison Industrial Complex (PIC).
 I will be focusing on the narratives of these women to illuminate their marginalised voices.
 In future I hope to work within the US criminal justice system – being a part of change that will impact the lives of ethnic minorities through non-profit organisations or wider policymaking.